seanslma/maki/DevOps/Helm/App/Traefik.md

 When proxying to a server that uses a self-signed certificate, we need to configure a `serversTransport` to tell Traefik how to handle the certificate.

-## example of IngressRoute and MiddleWare
+## IngressRoute
+IngressRoutes expose Kubernetes applications externally to the public.
+Ingresses associate with Pods through references to Services.
 ```yaml
 # https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/#kind-ingressroute
 apiVersion: traefik.containo.us/v1alpha1